 Christine Dekkers was born in Peoria IL.
 She lived in New England, Pittsburgh, Austin TX and Chicago she now spends her time between SW Florida and NY.
 She has traveled the globe finding inspiration and beauty in diverse landscapes, architecture, artists and cultures.
 Christine Dekkers is also known for her Hancock Building and Redline loop series depicting large (8ftx6ft) abstract representations of city of Chicago's energy.
 This unique style was developed by her experimentation with unconventional painting utensils and remains one of her favorite collections. ‘”My vision is to express arts energy, through color or design, an artwork that will create enthusiastic interest to see further.”
-“When using color as the energy, I want to make the space come alive and dance."
+“When using color as the energy, I want to make the space come alive and dance.'
 When using design as the energy, there must be elements of movement and intensity."

 Some of her influences include; Tarkay, Toulouse Lautrec and Vangogh.
 She enjoys pushing traditional art mediums into uncommon environments to represent a new and unique perspective.
 Christine comes from a family of artists and engineers in varying mediums.
 She is a former executive for a fortune 500 and completed her studies at Becker College, The Leadership Institute and Thunderbird School of Global Management.